leanswift/leanswift.github.io/Leanswift Sxe and CSD/Pages/eConnect for SX.e 20.3.0-Community Edition-Release Notes.md

 | --- | --- |
 | Customer sync | 4 to 5 minutes for each batch |

-The metrics taken for 50k products and its response to update in magento in the local system for Batch Size - 50.
+The metrics taken for 50k products(with 14 attributes configured in the mapping section) and its response to update in magento in the local system for Batch Size - 50.

 | Type | Time taken(Minutes) |
 | --- | --- |